HPDCS/USE/Reproducibility.md

 Notes
 -----

-* We uploaded the thread counts for targeting platform A (48 cores) discussed within the paper.
-If you want to define thread counts for your machine, please modify the `thread.conf` file as you prefer.
-In particular:
-  * set MAX_THREADS to the number of cores (e.g., MAX_THREADS="<num_of_cores>")
-  * set THREAD_list to the list of thread counts you want to evaluate. (e.g., on a 40 CPU-core machine set THREAD_list="1 10 20 30 40")

-* Figure 3 shows one subset of a more extensive exploration of the W parameter.
-The script generates 6 variants for different values of W. The one corresponding to Figure 3 of the paper is: `figure3-lp_4096-ta_0.24-w_1.6.pdf`.
+* Figure 5 shows one subset of a more extensive exploration of the W parameter.
+The script generates 6 variants for different values of W. The one corresponding to Figure 3 of the paper is: `figure3-lp_4096-ta_0.24-w_3.2.pdf`.